-Section of District Plan District Plan Policy / Para / Appendix Modified text (deleted text shown in red font as struck through and additional text shown in red font and underlined) Reason for change Fiail Аррениіх Creating a more prosperous nation'.
+Section of District Plan District Plan Policy / Para / Appendix Modified text (deleted text shown in red font as struck through and additional text shown in red font and underlined) Reason for change Creating a more prosperous nation'.
 This states, "The Government does not intend to proceed with the zero carbon Allowable Solutions carbon offsetting scheme, or the proposed 2016 increase in on-site energy efficiency standards, but will keep energy efficiency standards under review, recognising that existing measures to increase energy efficiency of new buildings should be allowed time to become established."
 The policy reflects the current Government position on sustainable development.
 The Study recommends a policy that requires applicants to demonstrate through their Sustainability Statement how they have considered government objectives and strategy in relation to sustainable energy use and zero carbon, and promotes the delivery of renewable and low carbon energy in accordance with paragraph 17 of the National Planning Policy Framework.
 DP39: Sustainable Design and Construction Strategic Objectives: 1) To promote development that makes the best use of resources and increases the sustainability of communities within Mid Sussex, and its ability to adapt to climate change.
 Evidence Base: Gatwick Sub Region Water Cycle Study; West Sussex Sustainable Energy Study, Mid Sussex Sustainable Energy Study.
-All new major development proposals (defined as the creation of 10 dwellings/1000m2 floorspace or more, or application sites over 1ha) must be accompanied by a Sustainability Statement which must seek to improve the sustainability of development and should where appropriate and feasible according to the type and size of development and location, incorporate the following measures: addresses the following aspects of sustainable design and construction: Energy efficiency Demonstrating how the proposals take account of the following energy hierarchy: Minimise ing energy use through the design and layout of the scheme including through the use of natural lighting and ventilation and its individual buildings Supplying energy efficiently through assessing feasibility and viability of establishing or connecting to communal heating networks (supplied by biomass)
+All new major development proposals (defined as the creation of 10 dwellings/1000m 2 floorspace or more, or application sites over 1ha) must be accompanied by a Sustainability Statement which must seek to improve the sustainability of development and should where appropriate and feasible according to the type and size of development and location, incorporate the following measures: addresses the following aspects of sustainable design and construction: Energy efficiency Demonstrating how the proposals take account of the following energy hierarchy: Minimise ing energy use through the design and layout of the scheme including through the use of natural lighting and ventilation and its individual buildings Supplying energy efficiently through assessing feasibility and viability of establishing or connecting to communal heating networks (supplied by biomass

-Section of District Plan District Plan Policy / Para / Appendix Modified text (deleted text shown in red font as struck through and additional text shown in red font and underlined) boilers, biomass/gas CHP or heat pumps) • Use ing renewable sources of energy For new residential developments, applicants must demonstrate how their proposals also address the national timetable for zero carbon homes, including fabric energy efficiency standards, on-site renewable/low carbon technologies and allowable solutions once Reason for change adopted by government.
-Waste and resources Demonstrating how the development will Water use Demonstrateing how the development will promote water efficiency Limit water use to 110 litres/person/day in accordance with Policy DP42: Water Infrastructure and the Water Environment Resilience to climate change Demonstrate ing how the risks associated with future climate change have been planned for as part of the layout of the scheme and design of its buildings to ensure its longer term resilience.
-Chapter 4: Policies DP42: Water Infrastructure and the Water Amend supporting text as follows: The European Water Framework Directive came into force in December 2000 and became law in Factual update Environment December 2003.
+Section of District Plan District Plan Policy / Para / Appendix Modified text (deleted text shown in red font as struck through and additional text shown in red font and underlined) Reason for change boilers, biomass/gas CHP or heat pumps) Use ing renewable sources of energy For new residential developments, applicants must demonstrate how their proposals also address the national timetable for zero carbon homes, including fabric energy efficiency standards, on-site renewable/low carbon technologies and allowable solutions once adopted by government.
+Waste and resources Demonstrating how the development will • Maximise efficient use of resources, including minimising waste and maximising recycling/re-use of materials through both construction and occupation Water use Demonstrateing how the development will promote water efficiency Limit water use to 110 litres/person/day in accordance with Policy DP42: Water Infrastructure and the Water Environment Resilience to climate change • Demonstrate ing how the risks associated with future climate change have been planned for as part of the layout of the scheme and design of its buildings to ensure its longer term resilience.
+Chapter 4: Policies DP42: Water Infrastructure Amend supporting text as follows: Factual update and the Water Environment The European Water Framework Directive came into force in December 2000 and became law in December 2003.
 The Water Framework Directive sets out a requirement to prevent deterioration of water quality and to achieve good ecological status in rivers, estuaries and coastal waters, together with good status of groundwater by at least 2027.
 The policy requires new development